Raqibur-Rahman/blog-application/README.md

 - npm or Yarn package manager
 - MongoDB installed and running locally

+##Usage
+Create a new blog post by clicking the "Add Blog" button on the homepage.
+View all blog posts by clicking "View All Blogs."
+Click on a blog post to view its details.
+Enjoy blogging!

+##@Technologies Used
+Next.js
+MongoDB
+Prisma
 ## Getting Started

 To get a local copy up and running, follow these simple steps: